about

 2024 – Pop-up art exhibition, Méckenheck Farm, Berchem, Luxembourg

-2023 – De Mains de Maîtres: The Gesture and the Territory, 19 Liberté, Luxembourg
+2023 – De Mains de Maîtres: The Gesture and the Territory, 4th edition, 19 Liberté, Luxembourg

 2023 – Squares, La Dama di Capestrano Cultural Centre, Abruzzo, Italy